pixelicous/OceanStatus/README.md

 # OceanStatus

-Private project to watch public camera and wind details in one page
+Private project to watch public camera and wind details on one page